 Regardless of how a business decides to work with distributors and end users, the ability to manage these relationships seamlessly is critical.

 With a modern billing platform, a supplier/manufacturer doesn't need to reinvent the wheel to add distributors.
-The manufacturer easily adds another revenue-driving channel into their business.
+The manufacturer easily adds another revenue-driving channel into its business.

 - The path where you deliver to end users directly.